SamuelEarl/quigleydb/ideas/QUERY_LANGUAGE.md

 The CRUD operations stand for CREATE, READ, UPDATE, and DELETE.
 So those are the clauses that this query language will use (instead of SELECT, MATCH, etc.).

-This database uses clauses (e.g. CREATE, READ, UPDATE, and DELETE) and functions (e.g. INCLUDES, FOREACH).
+This database uses clauses (e.g. CREATE, READ, UPDATE, and DELETE) and functions (e.g. INCLUDES, FOR).
 Functions are used inside of clauses to provide query functionality (e.g. filter, update multiple node/relationships).
 All clauses and functions are capitalized with multi-word clauses/functions being separated by underscores.

 ## Example Queries